Quantum Phase Space Description of a Cosmological Minimal Massive Bigravity Model: Conclusions

 \section{Conclusions}

 The phase space quantum description of a physical system is a construction where the coordinates and momenta coexists simultaneously and in where some physical properties can be appreciated in a more complete form with respect to a particular representation.
 The key piece in this approach is the Wigner function which contains all quantum information in the phase space.
-The Wigner quasi-probabilistic distribution and their properties are useful in the description of semiclassical effects and to obtain the classical limit.\\
+The Wigner quasi-probabilistic distribution and their properties are useful in the description of semiclassical effects and to obtain the classical limit.

 In this paper the quantum phase space description was employed to analyze the physical behavior of a nonlinear massive minimal bigravity model.
 In sake of simplification, Friedmann-Lemaître-Robertson-Walker-like metrics with common curvature $\kappa$ were supposed.
-Due the presence of interaction between two scale factors in the masive bigravity action and by means of Bianchi constraint, it was possible the reduction of the two-variable minisuperspace into a one-variable minisuperspace including one scale factor, $a$.
+Due the presence of interaction between two scale factors in the massive bigravity action and by means of momentum constraint, it was possible the reduction of the two-variable minisuperspace into a one-variable minisuperspace including one scale factor, $a$.
 With the particular selection of perfect fluid $\omega=-1$ and flat curvature $\kappa=0$, corresponding to an early universe, the Wheeler-DeWitt-Schrödinger and Wheeler-DeWitt-Moyal equations were obtained.
-For the Wheeler-DeWitt-Schrödinger an exact and a WKB solution were found, meanwhile by numerical analysis the Wigner function associated to a three distinct types of boundary conditions, Hartle-Hawking, Vilenkin and Linde were calculated.\\
+For the Wheeler-DeWitt-Schrödinger an exact and a WKB solution were found, meanwhile by numerical analysis the Wigner function associated to a three distinct types of boundary conditions, Hartle-Hawking, Vilenkin and Linde were calculated, and also an exact analytical Wigner function was found for the Hartle-Hawking boundary case.

-The behavior of the Hartle-Hawking Wigner function has an oscillatory symmetric form around zero momentum and presents high frequency interference terms between expanding and contracting universe, with the highest peak corresponding with the classical trajectory.\\
+The behavior of the Hartle-Hawking Wigner function has an oscillatory symmetric form around zero momentum and presents high frequency interference terms between expanding and contracting universe, with the highest peak corresponding with the classical trajectory.

 The Linde Wigner function shows a very similar behavior with the Hartle-Hawking case, where there are also expanding and contracting terms of the wavefunction.
 As it can seen, there are fewer oscillations outside the region of phase space bounded by the classical trajectory, interchanging maxima with minima.
-This behavior is due to the sign difference in the interference term, and it has as a consequence that the classical trajectory is not on the highest peak of the Wigner function.\\
+This behavior is due to the sign difference in the interference term, and it has as a consequence that the classical trajectory is not on the highest peak of the Wigner function.